 Endodontics of the Hudson Valley provides dental emergency services in Poughkeepsie, NY.
 Call 845-246-5222 to make an appointment.

 Dental emergencies can be terrifying, and they never seem to happen at a convenient time.
-During office hours, come directly to our office, and we will see you as fast as possible.
+During office hours please call our office and will see you as soon as possible.
 After hours, please call our office immediately for instructions.
 If the emergency is severe or life-threatening, please visit the nearest emergency room or call 911.

 Common Dental Emergencies